 By Thaddeaus Thompson

 Just because a country goes to the ballot box every 4 years does not mean it is democratic.
-Democracy puts human rights as first priority and as such Nigeria must focus on improving its human rights record; it is what qualifies a country as democratic.
+Democracy puts human rights as a priority, and as such Nigeria must focus on improving its human rights record; it is what qualifies a country as democratic.

 A country with a 4-year voting system but has no respect for human rights is not democratic.
 Human rights include promoting unity by action and not just by empty decrees.
 Human rights ensure security and safety for the masses; human rights entails providing quality, affordable, and accessible healthcare for the masses; human rights mandates the provision of quality and sound education to the masses, and an evened-out critical development in infrastructure across the country and not just a few cities.